CiscoISE/terraform-provider-ciscoise/docs/resources/tacacs_command_sets.md

 subcategory: ""
 description: |-
   It manages create, read, update and delete operations on TACACSCommandSets.
-  This resource allows the client to update TACACS command sets.
-    This resource deletes TACACS command sets.
-    This resource creates TACACS command sets.
+  This resource allows the client to update TACACS command sets.This resource deletes TACACS command sets.This resource creates TACACS command sets.
 ---

 # ciscoise_tacacs_command_sets (Resource)

 It manages create, read, update and delete operations on TACACSCommandSets.

-  This resource allows the client to update TACACS command sets.
+  - This resource allows the client to update TACACS command sets.
-  This resource deletes TACACS command sets.
+  - This resource deletes TACACS command sets.
-  This resource creates TACACS command sets.
+  - This resource creates TACACS command sets.

 ## Example Usage